Backup and Restore Google Cloud Storage Source Connector for Confluent Platform

 Important

 The recommended practice is to create topics manually in the destination Kafka cluster with the correct number of partitions before running the source connector.
 If the topics do not exist, Connect relies on configuring auto topic creation for source connectors and the number of partitions are based upon the Kafka broker defaults.
 If there are more partitions in the destination cluster, the extra partitions are not used.
-If there are fewer partitions in the destination cluster, the connector task throws an exception and stops the moment it tries to write to a Kafka partition that does not exist.
+If there are fewer partitions in the destination cluster, the connector task continuously checks for the presence of the required partition and does not produce records but remains in the running state.

 Be aware of the following connector actions: